greg-raven/Department-21/_drafts/funnies.md

 3. Occasionally, executing a maneuver, such as a left turn, would cause your car to shut down and refuse to restart, in which case you would have to reinstall the engine.

-4. Only one person at a time could use the car, unless you bought “Car95” or “CarNT”.
+4. Only one person at a time could use the car, unless you bought “Car95” or “CarNT.”
 But then you would have to buy more seats.

-5. Macintosh would make a car that was powered by the sun, reliable, and five times as fast and twice as easy to drive.
+5. Macintosh would make a car that was powered by the sun, reliable, five times as fast, and twice as easy to drive.

-6. The oil, water temperature and alternator warning lights would be replaced by one “general car default” warning light.
+6. The oil, water, temperature, and alternator warning lights would be replaced by one “general car default” warning light.

 7. New seats would force everyone to have the same size bottom.